 This month I’m sharing a sweet and simple Valentine’s Day table.
 This is actually my second Valentine’s Day table this month; the first one was a soft pink themed table perfect for a dinner party or even a family celebration.
 This time, I wanted to do a romantic dinner for a couple.
 I wanted it to feel soft and sweet, but not too traditional.
 As I’ve done before, I started with my cute salad plates and the table took shape from there….

 I just love these cute salad/dessert plates with the delicate little hearts!
-When I found them at Williams Sonoma (on sale!)
-I knew they would be the perfect thing to shape my Valentine’s Day table.
+When I found them at Williams Sonoma I knew they would be the perfect thing to shape my Valentine’s Day table (similar here).
 Rather than go with more traditional pinks and reds, I used the silver and gold in these plates as my framework.
 I love that these colors are a more sophisticated representative of the holiday.
 The chargers are from Pottery Barn.

 In order to emphasize the romance, I decided to use white roses.
 I love their elegance and simplicity.
 And after trying out several different vases, I settled on a little vintage silver champagne bucket!
 I thought it was pretty appropriate:)